 Dixie Rainbows are a dual-purpose chicken that lays a sufficient amount of eggs.
 They grow to be plump and live their lives like a normal chicken while doing it.
 You can read more about them here.

-While raising meat chickens, you need exactly what you need while raising layers or any other type of chicken.
+While raising meat chickens, you need the same required items when raising layers or any other type of chicken.
 Meat chickens are a chicken; a living, breathing animal.

 Chickens typically need 2 x 3 square feet of space inside the coop and 8 x 10 outside the coop.
 If you think about it, the saying “you are what you eat from your head to your feet” is totally true.

-Make sure they have the space they need, fresh water, and fresh food at all times.
-Your chickens will also need laying boxes because ALL CHICKENS lay eggs.
-Read more about what a hen house needs HERE.
+Make sure they have the space they need in the hen house, fresh, clean water, and fresh food at all times.
+Your chickens will also need laying boxes in the case you’re late to plan butcher day (it happens).

-Some folks start their chicks on the regular Medicated Chick Starter and, once ready, switch them to the Meatbird Pellets.
+Some folks start their chicks on the regular medicated chick starter and, once ready, switch them to the meat bird feed (pellets or crumbles are fine).

-The way I raise my Dixie Rainbow meat chickens is the exact same way I raise my laying hens.
-I’ve never given them Meatbird Feed and, once they’re at market age, I’m pleased with the result.
+The way I raise my Dixie Rainbow meat chickens is the exact same way I raise all my chicks and chickens, laying or meat.
+I’ve never given them meat bird feed and, once they’re at market age, I’m pleased with the result.

-Also, I like to give my chicks Medicated Chick Started because it helps prevent coccidiosis.
+Also, I like to give my chicks medicated chick starter because it helps prevent coccidiosis.

-As usually when raising animals, you’ll need to find out what works best for you and your flock.
+As usual, when raising livestock, you’ll need to find out what works best for you and your flock.
 I choose to give my meat hens room to roam and feed them as I would my laying flock.

-Meat chickens are typically are market weight at somewhere between 7 and 9 weeks to be used as a “broiler”.
+Meat chickens are typically at market weight somewhere between 7 and 9 weeks to be used as a “broiler”.
 Any older then the chicken is considered a “roaster”.

 You want to have a plan before your chickens reach market weight so that you’re not scrambling to figure out what to do.
 If you’ve never butchered a chicken, watch videos or see if there’s someone in your area that might help you and teach you how to.